 Getting to Net-Zero: It is a priority for us to innovate and to offer lower carbon products and services, improve our operational efficiency, and reduce our emissions.
 We are actively engaged in helping our customers meet their carbon and methane emissions reduction goals.
-We advocate for policies and technology that we believe will advance the energy transition such as CCUS, hydrogen, carbon pricing, and methane emissions reduction.
+We advocate for policies and technology that we believe will advance the energy transition such as carbon capture, utilization and storage ("CCUS"), hydrogen, carbon pricing, and methane emissions reduction

-In 2019, we announced our commitment to reduce our carbon equivalent emissions 50% by 2030 and achieve carbon equivalent net-zero emissions by 2050.
-This goal encompasses emissions from our direct operations ("Scope 1 and 2 emissions") in alignment with the Paris Accord and the specific recommendations of the United Nations ("UN") Intergovernmental Panel on Climate Change's Special Report on Global Warming of 1.5°C. In 2020, we reset our carbon emissions reduction base year for this goal from 2012 to 2019 to account for corporate changes, new acquisitions, divestitures, and to reflect changes in methodology in accordance with the Greenhouse Gas ("GHG") Protocol.
+In 2019, we announced our commitment to reduce Scope 1 and 2 carbon dioxide equivalent emissions from our operations by 50% by 2030 and achieve carbon dioxide equivalent net-zero emissions by 2050.
+This goal encompasses emissions from our operations ("Scope 1 and 2 emissions") in alignment with the Paris Accord and the specific recommendations of the United Nations ("UN") Intergovernmental Panel on Climate Change's Special Report on Global Warming of 1.5°C. In 2020, we reset our carbon emissions reduction base year for this goal from 2012 to 2019 to account for corporate changes, new acquisitions, divestitures, and to reflect changes in methodology in accordance with the Greenhouse Gas ("GHG") Protocol.